balunist/mbp_docs2/source/options/map-type.rst

 Component Bodies
     - Includes copies of component bodies in the created map.
 The output types SVG File, DXF File and Report are available as Post-Mapping tasks described in :ref:`Post-Mapping Tasks <tasks-label>`.

 DXF File
     - Creates a layered DXF file of the map as a view from the top.
 It includes perimeter, cutouts, insets, and labels.
-Inset layers will describe either a depth or, for faces with varying depths, a depth range.
+Inset layer names will describe either a depth or, for faces with varying depths, a depth range.

       The following additional options are available for this map type: